Cam Gallagher Player Props: Guardians vs. Orioles

 Orioles Pitching Rankings

+- The Orioles pitching staff is 11th in MLB with a collective nine strikeouts per nine innings.

-- The Orioles' 4.11 team ERA ranks 12th among all MLB pitching staffs.
+- The Orioles have the 13th-ranked team ERA among all MLB pitching staffs (4.10).

-- The Orioles rank 19th in baseball in home runs surrendered (64 total, 1.2 per game).
+- Orioles pitchers combine to allow 64 total home runs at a rate of 1.2 per game (to rank 18th in baseball).

-- Wells (3-1) gets the starting nod for the Orioles in his 10th start of the season.
-He's put together a 3.47 ERA in 57 2/3 innings pitched, with 54 strikeouts.
+- Akin will take the mound to start for the Orioles, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.